blosseh/headless-uk/README.md

 **Start the client with `poetry run gaanmetdiebanaan`**

-## Docker

-There is also a docker available at: [ghcr.io/tintin10q/headless-henk:latest](ghcr.io/tintin10q/headless-henk:latest).
-This docker supports every linux architecture you can imagine, so you can use your (old) Raspberry Pi as wel!

-For easy use, use docker compose:

-`docker compose up -d`

-edit the `config/config.toml` with you config.
-After editing, run `docker compose restart`.

-To stop the compose, run `docker compose down`

 ## Using Pip

 If you do not want to use poetry you can also just make a virtual environment yourself.
 Ensure you are